thyecust/cs-practice/notes/notes.md

 Both *.pdf* , *.txt* and *.md* type are welcomed.

-You'd better not use other filetypr such as *.doc* .
+You'd better not use other filetype such as *.doc* .